📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 And if you think I’m just ranting — imagine what could happen if this world ever got thrown into famine. 🌍

-Some of you would straight up turn into cannibals. 🍖
+Some people would straight up turn into cannibals. 🍖

 The so-called “good” or “kindness” would get tainted by desperation, morals would evaporate, and suddenly, survival would rewrite what’s right and wrong. ⚰️